yoctoproject/poky/documentation/transitioning-to-a-custom-environment.rst

    So you've finished the :doc:`brief-yoctoprojectqs/brief-yoctoprojectqs` and glanced over the document :doc:`what-i-wish-id-known`, the latter contains important information learned from other users.
-You’re well prepared.
-But now, as you are starting your own project, isn’t exactly straightforward what to do.
+You're well prepared.
+But now, as you are starting your own project, isn't exactly straightforward what to do.
 And, the documentation is daunting.
-We’ve put together a few hints to get you started.
+We've put together a few hints to get you started.

 #. **Make a list of the processor, target board, technologies, and capabilities